«prev next»

 Logics as orders

-So we already saw that a logical system along with a set of primary propositions forms a category.
+So, we already saw that a logical system along with a set of primary propositions forms a category.

 Logic as a preorder

-If we assume that there is only one way to go from proposition $A$, to proposition $B$ (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a preorder in which the relationship “bigger than” is taken to mean “implies”.
+If we assume that there is only one way to go from proposition $A$, to proposition $B$ (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a preorder in which the relationship “bigger than” is taken to mean “implies”, so ($A \to B$ is $A > B$).

 Logic as a preorder